18 Taking a Stand

 As the longboat glided beyond the Southport bay, they saw the Molly Red.
 Her lanterns burned bright against the night.
 The ship anchored to the “Point,” a sandbar that extended twenty meters from shore.

 The two crewmen brought the longboat to the starboard side of the Molly Red.
 Everyone but the rowers climbed up the cargo net.
-Reaching for the two ropes thrown down, the men tied it to hooks at the bow and stern.
-They waited as those onboard hoisted them, with the vessel, to the main deck.
+Reaching for the two ropes thrown down, the men tied them to hooks at the bow and stern.
+They waited as those onboard hoisted them with the vessel, up to the main deck.

 Captain Munro shouted his orders to get the Molly Red into open waters.
 Men scrambled to their posts, some raising the anchor.
 Others extended the sails, trimming them to catch the wind.
 The boys followed him to the stern, as he told his First Mate to head home.

-He gestured towards the stairs leading to his quarters.
+He gestured toward the stairs leading to his quarters.
 Caleb led the way, walking through the doors.
-The room appeared to be in disarray.
+The room was in disarray.
 There were stacks of parchment laid upon the table, along with uneaten food.
-The bunk, usually stowed away, was down, with blankets piled on the floor.
+The bunk, usually stowed away, was down, with bedding piled on the floor.

 Munro walked around the desk, scooping up the parchment stacks and placing them on top of a cabinet.
-He told the boys to pull up chairs as he sat down behind the table.
+He told the boys to pull up chairs as he sat down at the table.

 “I’m sorry for the mess.
 The Molly Red has been here for two days.
 During the day, we sailed to the east side of Rylie Glen, out of the shipping lanes.
 Then at night, we anchored at the Point and came onshore to find you.”